sodadata/docs/soda/data-contracts.md

 # Create a data contract ![experimental](/assets/images/experimental.png){:height="150px" width="150px"}
 *Last modified on {% last_modified_at %}*

-Use Soda's data contract YAML-based language to set data quality standards for data products.
+Use Soda's data contracts to set data quality standards for data products.
 In a programmatic scan, Soda translates contract standards into Soda Checks Language, then executes the standards as data quality checks during a scan.
 ```yaml
 dataset: dim_customer